How do you fix silty soil?

 - Avoid compaction.
 Because silt is almost as fine as clay, its soil particles could get densely and tightly packed if mishandled.

-Also know, how do you make soil silty?
+Correspondingly, how do you make soil silty?

 Set a 5-inch layer of one or more garden amendments over beds that have non-loamy soil.
 If you have beds that are already of good-quality loam, maintain them with a 2-inch layer of compost, manure or other amendments.
 Use a spade or tiller to work the layer of amendments into the soil at a depth of about 9 inches.

-Likewise, people ask, what is silty soil good for?
+Also know, what is silty soil good for?

 Silty soil is usually more fertile than other types of soil, meaning it is good for growing crops.
 Silt promotes water retention and air circulation.
 Too much clay can make soil too stiff for plants to thrive.